Our research principles, standards and regulations that ensure good practice

 What is research governance?

-Research Governance is the broad range of principles, standards and regulations of good practice that exist to ensure and continuously improve research quality across all aspects of research.
+Research Governance is the broad range of duties, standards and regulations of good practice that exist to ensure and continuously improve research quality and reliability.

 Research governance is required to:

 - Safeguard all participants in research

 - Protect researchers and investigators by providing a clear framework within which to work

 - Monitor practice and performance to ensure and enhance ethical and scientific quality